Abhinavvenkatadri/Leaf-Classification-and-Disease-Segmentation/README.md

 A. Pre-processing

-All photos were downsized to a standard size of 1600*1200*3 before being converted from RGB to grayscale for additional thresholding.
-A gaussian blur with kernel size
-(55,55) was used to minimise the noise in this image.
+All photos were downsized to a standard size of (1600,1200,3) before being converted from RGB to grayscale for additional thresholding.
+A gaussian blur with kernel size (55,55) was used to minimise the noise in this image.
 This noise-reduced image is then thresholded using Otsu's approach  to produce a binary image that separates the leaf body from the background.
 For more uniform masking, holes were also closed.
-This mask is applied to the original leaf image, as illustrated in Fig. 3(e), to ensure that the background does not influence leaf classification.
+This mask is applied to the original leaf image, to ensure that the background does not influence leaf classification.

 B. Leaf Classification